muhan-zhang/Resources/Tutorials/Psi4Programming/SOMP2/README.md

     MP2 total energy             -74.976103565741
 ```

-You can find the complete .cc file here [Resources/Tutorials/Psi4Programming/SOMP2/mointegrals.cc]
+You can find the complete `mointegrals.cc` file [here](Resources/Tutorials/Psi4Programming/SOMP2/mointegrals.cc)

-The following helper functions can help you fill and print vectors and other STL containers
+The following functions can help you fill and print vectors and other STL containers

 ```
 // PRINT_ELEMENTS()